 Welcome to episode 357 of The Food Blogger Pro Podcast!
-This week on the podcast, Bjork interviews Amanda Scarlati from Saporito Kitchen about how content batching helped grow her blog’s traffic.
+This week on the podcast, Bjork interviews Amanda Scarlati from Scarlati Family Kitchen (formerly Saporito Kitchen) about how content batching helped grow her blog’s traffic.

 Last week on the podcast, Bjork chatted with Jillian Johnsrud about achieving financial independence and sharing content confidently.
 To go back and listen to that episode, click here.